 The result?
 We don’t feel tired when we should, and when we do hit the hay, it’s for a more restless, less restorative sleep—all that takes its toll on our skin.
 Sleep is essential for a healthy complexion, as it’s when the body does most of its healing and repairing.
 A lack of sleep can mean puffy, irritated eyes, more visible lines, dryness, and increased sensitivity.

 Turning on night filters (such as the Inverted Colours setting on iPhone) to block some of this blue light is one way to go while cutting down the amount of time you spend on devices each evening is even better.
 Using a nourishing night cream such as Shiseido Waso Beauty Sleeping Mask ($38) may also help to repair and replenish your skin.

 Are you doing it right now?
 Whether it’s glare from the screen, too small a font or just plain habit, peering into screens has left us all more prone to squinting—the repetitive kind, too, which directly leads to more pronounced lines and wrinkles around our eyes.

 Experts have also found that we blink far less than normal when sitting at a computer screen, which leads to dry eyes and can even contribute to problems such as blurry vision or headaches.
 At the very least, you’ll likely want to itch and rub the eye area more often, which, as we all know, isn’t good news for that incredibly delicate skin.

 If you find yourself straining to read the text on your phone, visit the settings menu and make the font size bigger.
-A gentle eye cream is also important to help keep the skin hydrated and fend off of aging.
-Try ThisWorks No Wrinkles Eye Repair ($58), which teams anti-aging retinol with moisturizing hyaluronic acid and nourishing vitamin E.
+A gentle eye cream may also be important to help keep the skin hydrated and fend off of aging.
+Try ThisWorks No Wrinkles Eye Repair ($35), which teams anti-aging retinol with moisturizing hyaluronic acid and nourishing vitamin E.